wombatsecurity/newrelic-erlang/README.md

  * `application_name`: human readable name of the app, will show up in the web interface
  * `license_key`: secret license key

+One application environment variable is optional:
+ * `high_security`: whether to send the high_security param in POST

 ## Statman integration